jb1z/OOP_22/README.md

         }
         ```

         We create a `temp` copy of `*this`, make some updates with `this->` and return a `temp`, not reference to a `temp`!
 Because lifetime of this `temp` object is limited by this method.
 We should do like that because of priority of postfix incrementation.
-Also we have a one unused parametr `int value` we should do this to differ overloading of prefix incrementation from postfix.
+Also we have a one unused parameter `int value` we should do this to differ overloading of prefix incrementation from postfix.

 3. In `Human` class there is an overloaded `!=` operator but it realize implemented as overloading `==` described above.